TheGoodlike13/twitch-download/CONFIGURATIONS.md

 Basically, a playlist file is created for ffmpeg, and deleted afterwards.
 If you use this, it will not be deleted.

-### -npo, --no_playlist_optimization
+### -po, --playlist_optimization
 Some VoDs are stored in larger parts than the playlist reports (i.e. stored in 60s segments, but playlist shows 4s parts).
-These will be automatically combined when possible.
-Unless you use this option, of course.
+These can be combined.
+Not recommended!
+May not work with all VoDs!